mehtajeet97/codedex_react/README.md

 ## Attributes

 <p> Just like with HTML, JSX supports attributes for applying cool settings to your content.
 Any valid HTML and their associated attributes are supported in JSX…mostly.
-For example: </p>
+For example: img tag with common attributes src and alt</p>

 ```
 const selfie = <img src="username/camera/recents/today.png" alt="a selfie" />